Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: My performance is bad or I get stutters.
 What can I do?

 > A: Vagabond is probably *the heaviest* modlist out there.
 No plans for performance version.
 Either get better hardware or try another modlist.
+Some amount of stutters may happen even on powerful PCs when the game loads new cells.
 Configuring CPU affinity for Skyrim Priority mod as instructed in [config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md#optional-mods) may help.

 ## Q: My CPU and GPU usage is low.
 Is there something wrong?